testfairy/docs/docs/071_Testers/03_How_to_test_Android_apps.md

 You should receive an email from the application developer, inviting you to test an application build.

-  1. Click the “DOWNLOAD APP” link in the email.
+  1. Click the “Download App” link in the email.

   2. Save the application.

   3. Open the application.

   4. You will now be prompted to install the application.
-Click “INSTALL”.
+Click “Install”.

   5. The application icon should now appear on your device desktop.